DIY Website Design and Common Mistakes to Avoid

 When I’m navigating through a DIY website, far too often it feels as if there are considerable changes from page to page.
 These changes might be changes in fonts, colors, or general styles throughout the site.
 These changes, while they may appear minor and insignificant, can dilute or lessen the impact of the brand for that business.
 To keep consistency strong from page to page, be sure to create a complete style guide that outlines your brand’s visual components such as fonts, colors, logo, and image options.
 By adhering to these guidelines, the website will keep consistent design elements from page to page, and not confuse or lose users along the way.

 If a business doesn’t have a style guide going over fonts, colors, logo options, image choices and more, it’s probably a key indicator that the business should avoid a DIY website.
 A style guide like that is a clear starting point for any brand and business, regardless of size.
-Once the style guide is set, the logo, business card, website, and any marketing materials should be based off of it.
+Once the style guide is set, the logo, business card, website, and any marketing collateral or digital marketing should be based off of it.

 Poor Navigation